ivirshup/anndata-paper/paper.md

 # Outlook

-The anndata project is under active development towards a variety of features: more advanced out-of-core access, cloud integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow.
-Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal data and representing non-homogeneous data to enable learning from Electronic Health Records (@Heumos2021).
+The anndata project is under active development towards a variety of features: more advanced out-of-core access, better cloud & relational database integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow.
+Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal data and representing non-homogeneous data to enable learning from Electronic Health Records [@Heumos2021].
+Finally, we aim at further improving anndata's data semantics converging further to *tidy data* and exploiting scientific domain knowledge.

 # Acknowledgements

 I.V. is grateful to Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
 We are grateful to Ryan Williams and Tom White for contributing code related to zarr.
-We thank Jon Bloom for contributing a comprehensive PR on group-by functionality.
+We thank Jonathan Bloom for contributing a comprehensive PR on group-by functionality.
+We are grateful to Fabian Theis & lab for continuing dissemination along with Scanpy over the past years.
+F.A.W. and P.A. are grateful to Cellarity for supporting continued engagement with open source work.

 # Author contributions

 Isaac has led the anndata project since v0.7, and contributed as a developer before.
 He rewrote wide parts of the code introducing high efficiency, robustness, concatenation, ...
 Sergei made diverse contributions to the code base, in particular, the first version of `layers`, benchmarking and improvement of the earlier versions of the IO code, the PyTorch dataloader `AnnLoader` and the lazy concatenation data structure `AnnCollection`.
 Phil suggested to replace Scanpy's initial unstructured annotated data object to one mimicking R's ExpressionSet, and wrote AnnData's [first implementation](https://github.com/theislab/scanpy/commit/315859c5586116434ea3b7ce97512a5e2a1030e2) with indexing, slicing, ... and ascertained good software practices in the project. ...
-Alex led the project until 0.7, introduced centering data science workflows around an [initially unstructured annotated data object](https://github.com/theislab/scanpy/tree/c22e48abe45a6ccca5918bbf689637caa4b31250), designed the API, wrote tutorials and documentation until 0.7, and implemented most of the early functionality, among others, reading & writing, on-disk format, sparse data support, backed mode, views.
+Alex led the project until 0.7, introduced centering data science workflows around an [initially unstructured annotated data object](https://github.com/theislab/scanpy/tree/c22e48abe45a6ccca5918bbf689637caa4b31250), designed the API, wrote tutorials and documentation until 0.7, and implemented most of the early functionality, among others, reading & writing, the on-disk format `h5ad`, sparse data support, backed mode, views.

 # References